svyoung/bookify-app/README.md

 ## About Bookify

-This is a simple app for a book search + adding books to a "To Read" list using React and TypeScript.
+This app allows users to search for books, and organize their "To Read" lists.
+It uses React and TypeScript.
 There is no database, and refreshing the page will erase all data.
-Third-party API queries from Open Library and does not require authentication key.
+Third-party API queries from Open Library and does not require an authentication key.

 #### Features includes:
 - Search for books